hwdsl2/docker-ipsec-vpn-server/README.md

 **Note:** If you encounter error "executable file not found", replace `ikev2.sh` above with `/opt/src/ikev2.sh`.

-In certain circumstances, advanced users may need to remove IKEv2 and set it up again using custom options.
+In certain circumstances, you may need to remove IKEv2 and set it up again using custom options.
 This can be done using the helper script.
-Note that this will override variables you specified in the `env` file, such as `VPN_DNS_NAME` and `VPN_CLIENT_NAME`, and the Docker container's logs will no longer show up-to-date information for IKEv2.
+Note that this will override variables you specified in the `env` file, such as `VPN_DNS_NAME` and `VPN_CLIENT_NAME`, and the container logs will no longer show up-to-date information for IKEv2.

 **Warning:** All IKEv2 configuration including certificates and keys will be **permanently deleted**.
 This **cannot be undone**!